Wil Crowe: Pittsburgh Pirates

 On December 24, 2020, the Nationals traded Crowe and Eddy Yean to the Pittsburgh Pirates for Josh Bell.
 Crowe made 26 appearances (25 starts) for Pittsburgh in 2021, registering a 4–8 record and 5.48 ERA with 111 strikeouts in 116.2 innings pitched.

 In 2022, Crowe pitched in 60 games for the Pirates, posting a 6–10 record and 4.38 ERA with 68 strikeouts and 4 saves in 76.0 innings pitched.
 On September 20, 2022, Crowe delivered a pitch that Aaron Judge hit for his 60th home run of the season, tying Babe Ruth for the second-most in New York Yankees history.
+In that same game, Giancarlo Stanton hit a walk-off grand slam to end the game against Crowe.

 Crowe made 5 appearances with the team to begin the 2023 season before he was placed on the 60-day injured list on April 29, 2023, with a right shoulder issue.
 On July 19, Crowe was activated from the injured list and subsequently designated for assignment.
 He cleared waivers and was sent outright to the Triple–A Indianapolis Indians on July 25.
 Crowe was released by the Pirates organization on November 16.